dbeniamine/vim-compile/README.markdown

 prefered to `make` and `ant`, see [custom builder](#builder)

-For latex files, if [vim-latex-suite](http://vim-latex.sourceforge.net/) is present, the predefined rules will be overwritten vy vim-late-suite settings.
+For latex files, if [vim-latex-suite](http://vim-latex.sourceforge.net/) is present, the user can choose to overwrite predefined rules with vim-late-suite settings.
 Vim-compile will always try to guess if the current file is part of a bigger latex project either using `*.latexmain` file (see help latex-master-file) or by searching for a line ̀like `%!TEX root=my_main_file.tex` in the current